Harar

+Etymology

+The etymology of the name "Harar" remains ambiguous; however, archaeologist Timothy Insoll suggests that it may be derived from Harla, an ancient group that existed prior to the arrival of the Oromo people in the area.
+Other possible etymologies include ones put forth by British explorer Richard Francis Burton who states Harar is an extract of the name of a plain located south of the town or a specific tree.

+Harar and its residents were also historically known as Hadharee by outsiders in the region.
+In the Arabic language, hadhariy serves as both the noun and the adjective that refers to an urban inhabitant and everything associated with a permanent settlement.

 History

+Origins

-When Harar was founded is unclear and various dates have been suggested.
-In any case, the modern city of Harar mostly dates back to the 1700s at the earliest, but the site itself has been the site of a city for much longer.
+When Harar was founded is unclear and various dates have been suggested, some state the city was founded by Qurayshi settlers in the late 7th century or a local creation in the 10th century.
+Islam had gained a foothold on the Harar plateau by the 10th–11th centuries CE via trade with Zeila.
+By the 13th century, Islam had become the predominant religion in the region.

-It is likely the original inhabitants of the region are the Harari people.
+It is likely the original inhabitants of the region were the Harla people.
 Harar was part of the Harla Kingdom's domain in the sixth century.
-In the Islamic period, the city was under an alliance of confederated states of Zeila.
-According to the twelfth-century Jewish traveler Benjamin of Tudela, the Zeila region was the land of the Havilah, confined by al-Habash in the west.
+In the Islamic period, the city was under an alliance called the confederated states of Zeila.
+According to the 12th-century Jewish traveler Benjamin of Tudela, the Zeila was the land of the Havilah, confined by al-Habash in the west.
 In the ninth century, Harar was under the Maḥzūmī dynasty's Sultanate of Shewa.

-Islam had gained a foothold on the Harar plateau by the 10th-11th centuries CE via trade with Zeila.
-By the 13th century Islam had become the predominant religion in the region.

-The rise of Muslim states

-Harar emerged as the center of Islamic culture and religion in the Horn of Africa during end of the Middle Ages.

-According to the Fatḥ Madīnat Harar, the legendary saint Abadir Umar ar-Rida, along with several other religious leaders, came from the Arabian Peninsula to settle in the Harar plateau circa 612H (1216 CE), where Abadir was supposedly met by the Harla, Gaturi and Argobba people.
+According to the semi-legendary text Fatḥ Madīnat Harar, the founder of the city was saint Abadir Umar ar-Rida, who along with 405 other saints such as Aw Barkhadle, Isma'il al-Jabarti and Umardin bin Qutbaddan came from the Arabian Peninsula to settle in the Harar plateau and founded the city circa 612H (1216 CE).
+Abadir was supposedly met by the Argobba, the Gaturi and the Harla people who accepted his leadership.
+In 1234, Abadir returned to Mecca where he stayed until 1279.
+In the meantime Harar was ruled by several other saints, most of whom were killed fighting the Christians.
+Coming back from Mecca, Abadir continued to fight the Christians until his final victory over them in 1301.
 According to tradition, Abadir's brother Fakr ad-Din founded the Sultanate of Mogadishu, while one of his descendants founded the Hadiya Sultanate.

-According to the 14th century chronicles of Amda Seyon I, Gēt (Gēy) was a colony in the Harla country.
-During the Middle Ages, Harar was part of the Adal Sultanate, becoming its capital in 1520 under Sultan Abu Bakr ibn Muhammad.
-The sixteenth century was the city's Golden Age.
-The local culture flourished, and many poets lived and wrote there.
-It also became known for coffee, weaving, basketry and bookbinding.

-From Harar, Ahmad ibn Ibrahim al-Ghazi, also known as "Gurey" and "Grañ", both meaning "the Left-handed", launched a war of conquest in the sixteenth century that extended the polity's territory and threatened the existence of the neighboring Oriental Orthodox Christian Ethiopian Empire.
-His successor, Emir Nur ibn Mujahid, built a protective wall around the city to defend its population from the oromo invasion.
-Four meters in height with five gates, this structure, called the Jugol, is still intact and is a symbol of the town to the inhabitants Harari people.
-Siltʼe, Wolane, Halaba and Harari people lived in Harar, while the former three moved to the Gurage region.